Skip to content

 If you book a removals survey, someone from the removal company will walk around your property and take a look at what needs to be moved.
 They can then give a more accurate quote for the removals cost.

-Many companies also conduct these virtually, usually by you taking a video walking around all of the rooms of the house and the garden.
+Many companies also conduct these virtually, usually by you taking a video walking around all the rooms of the house and the garden.

 How can I cut the cost of a home removal?